Here’s why you should be using an air purifier—stat

 Devices that can mitigate smoke and ash debris

-A record-setting wildfire season in the western U.S. has moved air quality concerns to the forefront for many of those affected by the smoke, ash, and soot that comes with it.
+concerns of air quality increase for those affected by the smoke, ash, and soot that comes with the fires.
 Even with windows and doors shut, wildfire smoke and pollution can easily make its way into the house.

 Many experts say that using an air purifier is an effective way to reduce wildfire smoke exposure inside your home.